oroinc/documentation/user/back-office/products/products/create-simple.rst

 16. Review translation rules for a product name, URL slug, long description, and short description.

-    To enter translation manually, click |IcTranslations|, clear the **Use <parent translation>** check box next to the required language, and provide your translation version.
+    To enter translation manually, click |IcTranslations|, clear the **Use <parent translation>** checkbox next to the required language, and provide your translation version.

     .. image:: /user/img/products/products/ProductsCreateTranslation.png
        :alt: Provide the relevant translation